Xia Ji: Biography

+Annihilated the Duke of Shen's family and seized his wealth.

 Legacy

 According to the critic Kong Yingda (孔穎達) in Mao Shi zhengyi (毛詩正義), the song "Zhulin" (株林) collected in the Book of Songs was written to rebuke Lord Ling of Chen (陳靈公) for his illicit sexual relationship with Xia.
 The erotic novel Zhulin yeshi, written during the late Ming dynasty, is based on the life of Xia Ji.

 Olivia Milburn describes Xia Ji as a femme fatale whose "destructive beauty ... nearly caused the collapse of the state of Chen" and "who was traditionally numbered among the most wicked women of Chinese antiquity."
 In contrast, Michael Nylan argues that she "was a victim of powerful men and her fate was determined by her beauty and their greed."